Elizabeth Garrett: Early life and education

-Education

 Garrett earned her Bachelor of Arts in history with special distinction from the University of Oklahoma in 1985.
 In a 2004 interview, David Levy, Garrett's favorite history professor at the University of Oklahoma, said that Garrett would finish the weekly quiz ahead of the other students and, in the same motion, turn over the paper and reach for next week's reading.
 Levy also said of Garrett that he "never had a student who made better use of time."
 As a sophomore at the University of Oklahoma, Garrett became chair of student congress, the University of Oklahoma Student Government Association, a position she held until she graduated.

-In 1988, she received her law degree from the University of Virginia School of Law.
+In 1988, she received her Juris Doctor degree from the University of Virginia School of Law.

 After law school, Garrett clerked for U.S. Supreme Court Justice Thurgood Marshall and for Judge Stephen F. Williams on the U.S. Court of Appeals for the District of Columbia Circuit.
 She also served as a legal advisor at the Iran–United States Claims Tribunal at The Hague and as legislative director and tax and budget counsel for Senator David L. Boren of Oklahoma.
 Boren said about Garrett, "If I were to count on the fingers of one hand the people I’ve known with the most remarkable intellect, she would be on that list."